ODreyBren/Chapter-4---Exploring-the-Causes-of-New-Selectorates-in-Political-Party-Leadership-Races/README.md

 pdata$ref_nselectorateText[pdata$ref_nselectorate == 1] <- "Reform"
 pdata$ref_nselectorateText[pdata$ref_nselectorate == 0] <- "No Reform"

-pdataWriting <- pdata%>%
-  filter(ref_nselectorate == 1)

-table(pdataWriting$jurisdiction, pdataWriting$family, pdataWriting$influencedByOthersJurisdiction)
-# for exporting tables in Word format for whe the table is a little too complexe to copy/paste from console
+# for exporting tables in Word format for whe the table is a little too complex to copy/paste from console
 #library(flextable)